will258012/FPSCamera-Continued/README.md

 > This is an updated version for [First Person Camera v2.2.0 by Asu4ni](https://steamcommunity.com/sharedfiles/filedetails/?id=2764243667).

-> If you are a new user, it's recommend to visit the [original mod's wiki](https://github.com/Asu4ni/CitiesSkylines-FPSCamera/wiki) to learn about the mod's features and how to use it.
+> If you are a new user, it's recommend to visit the [wiki](https://github.com/will258012/FPSCamera-Continued/wiki) to learn more about the mod's features and how to use it.
 ## Help with translate!
 [![Crowdin](https://badges.crowdin.net/CSL_FPSCamera_Continued/localized.svg)](https://crowdin.com/project/CSL_FPSCamera_Continued)